sandialabs/canary/docs/source/introduction/status.rst

 timeout
 -------

-The test exceeded its allowed run time.
+The test case exceeded its allowed run time.

 .. _stat-success: